offalynne/Input/docs/5.0/Function-Index.md

 ## [Gamepad (Direct)](Functions-(Gamepad))

 ?> Gamepad functions are provided for convenience if you want to implement your own features using Input's SDL implementation.
-In general, [Player functions](Function-Index#players) are the intended way to use Input and are preferred.
+In general, [verbs](Verbs-and-Bindings) are the intended way to use Input and are preferred.

 - [`input_gamepad_check(gamepadIndex, GMconstant)`](Functions-(Gamepad)#input_gamepad_checkgamepadindex-gmconstant)
 - [`input_gamepad_check_pressed(gamepadIndex, GMconstant)`](Functions-(Gamepad)#input_gamepad_check_pressedgamepadindex-gmconstant)